matiaspl/pirsclockbasic/README.md

     sudo easy_install PiRSClock-Basic

-ant there we have it!
+and there we have it!

 ## Running it